bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-Ok, there is another interesting way to define objects and to add and remove properties and methods.
+<p>Ok, there is another interesting way to define objects and to add and
+remove properties and methods.
 You can describe an object with 0 property or method, or just few of them.
 And you can complete it, you can add properties and methods after its creation.
 We created an empty object named darkVador, and we defined properties (race and job), methods (talk and describeYourself) after the creation of the object.
-You can try this example, it will work the same.
+You can try this example, it will work the same.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 459.
 (16) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">